orp1205/FarmO/README.md

 Here are the key features currently being developed or improved in **FarmLife**:

 - 🌾 **Farming & Harvesting Mechanics**
   Plant seeds, water crops, and harvest them when they’re fully grown.
-Crop growth is affected by weather, season, and soil quality.

 - 🛒 **Buying & Selling System**
   Visit the town market to purchase seeds, tools, and upgrades.
 Sell your produce and items for coins.
 Prices vary by season and market demand.